Medical Physics with Distinction in Radiotherapy and Biomedical Optics

 Full-time study means that students finish the taught parts of the programme in the first semester (winter term) and write their thesis in the second semester (summer term).

-Tuition fees: The tuition fee for the programme is EUR 2,500 per semester (full-time) or EUR 1,000 per semester (part-time).
-In addition, Heidelberg University charges an administration fee and a Studentenwerksbeitrag (Student Services fee, approx. EUR 150) at the beginning of each semester.
+In addition, Heidelberg University charges an administration fee and a Studentenwerksbeitrag (Student Services contribution) each semester.